HackYourFuture-CPH/program/support/src/programme-overview.md

-# Programme Learning Goals Summary
+# Programme Overview
 ## Foundation
 ### HTML & CSS
-- Setup VS Code
+- [ ] Setup VS Code
-- Round-up the [Pre-Course](../../Pre-Course/README.md) materials on HTML and CSS
+- [ ] Round-up the [Pre-Course](../../Pre-Course/README.md) materials on HTML and CSS
-- Spend a lot of time with hands-on coding
+- [ ] Spend a lot of time with hands-on coding
-- Learn to work efficiently with your team members
+- [ ] Learn to work efficiently with your team members
-- Briefly introduce Figma
+- [ ] Briefly introduce Figma

 ### GIT
 > ❌ "Learning goals" section not found in `courses/foundation/git`